NirmalKumar31/Realtime-LA-wildfire-tableau-visualization-with-AWS-pipeline/README.md

 ## 🚀 Workflow & Architecture
 ### **1. Web Scraping & Data Storage (AWS S3) 🏗️**
-- Since there is no single dataset available for wildfires, we scrape data from a wildfire monitoring website. 🌐
+- Since there is no single dataset available for wildfires, we scrape data from a wildfire monitoring website[Wildfire Monitoring Website](https://www.fire.ca.gov/) 🌐
 - A Lambda function _(DailyLAfiredata)_ runs the scraping script and stores the extracted data in an AWS S3 bucket _(lafiredata)_ in CSV format. 💾

 ### **2. AWS Athena - Transforming Data for Tableau 📊**